Opetushallitus/oppijanumerorekisteri/henkilo-ui/README.md

 Spring-boot backend that serves a React frontend app.
 Playwright tests with [mocked API responses](src/main/static/mock-api/).

+## Frontend app

+React app with Redux (with an ongoing Redux Toolkit refactoring project).
+The React app has two separate bundles `main` and `kayttaja` as it servers both users with a CAS session (`main`) and users without a session (`kayttaja`).

 ## Local env

-Don't bother with the java backend.
-Run webpack dev server with the script mentioned below.
+Don't bother with the Java backend.
+Run Webpack dev server with the script mentioned below.

 ### Prerequisites